nanoscopy/afm-calibrator/README.md

 after the required libraires are instlled, you can run the calibrator running the script

     ./calibrator.py [port]

-then you can connect with a borwser to the specified port (default is 8888)
+then you can connect with a browser to the specified port (default is 8888)